SepDynamics/sep-trader/commercial_package/README.md

 ## 📄 License & Usage

-This commercial package is licensed for production use.
-See `support/LICENSE.txt` for complete terms.
+This commercial package contains **patent-pending technology** licensed for production use.

+**Commercial Licensing**: For enterprise deployment, OEM integration, or custom development, see [COMMERCIAL.md](../COMMERCIAL.md) for licensing options.

+**Separate from Financial Tools**: This is a general-purpose AGI platform.
+For specialized financial market applications, see [SepDynamics](https://github.com/SepDynamics/sep).

 **Ready to unlock AGI pattern analysis across any domain from day one.**